jahaanjain/Emote-Overlay/README.md

 This project is an overlay that shows emote streaks on the bottom left of the page. **_(Page dimensions are 1280px x 720px)_**
 It can also show emotes randomly on screen if a chatter does !showemote (*emote_name*)
 *This overlay can be used in streaming software like OBS*
-The emotes are taken from Twitch, FFZ, BTTV, and optionally, 7TV.
+The emotes are taken from Twitch, FFZ, BTTV, and 7TV.

 This project took direct inspiration from pajlada's pajbot, although I believe my version is easier to setup and use.